alsalafiyyah/alsalafiyyah.github.io/_posts/walabara/2020-07-27-ruling-on-invoking-allah-for-kafir.md

 layout: post
 title: "Ruling on invoking Allah for the Kafir"
 publisher: "alsalafiyyah@icloud.com"
-source: "Fatawa Al-Lajnah Al-Da'imah of KSA no. 16437"
+source: "Fatawa Al-Lajnah Al-Da'imah of KSA, Fatwa no. 16437"
-category: [walabara]
+category: [fatwas,walabara]
-hijri: Dhul-Hijjah 6, 1441 AH
+hijri: Dhul-Hijjah 6, 1441
 lang: en
 locale: en
 note: true
-uid: ruling-on-invoking-allah-for-kafir
 excerpt: "You should not use such phrases with a Kafir (non-Muslim), but rather ask Allah to guide him to Islam."
 muftis:
   chairman: